grantbelford/N225-Equity-Statarb---Brute-Force-vs.-k-Means-Clustering/README.md

 10. However this pair performed the worse total return-wise in statarb backtesting where we saw (Mar24) Sumitomo share price (major copper mine acquisition announcement) decouple from Sojitz & (Aug24) JPY volatility spike (both names moved together but spreads widened permanently).

-11. The remaining 4 k-Means top picks pairs were all different industries and also no overlap with Strat1 picks (ref: Fig4).
+11. The remaining 4 k-Means top pick pairs were all different industries and also no pair overlap with Strat1 picks (ref: Fig4).